Kluckmuck/tools/backend/README.md

 # How to run

-It is advised to create a virtual environment before install packages ([eg. venv](https://docs.python.org/3/library/venv.html)).
+It is advised to create a virtual environment before installing packages ([eg. venv](https://docs.python.org/3/library/venv.html)).

 Install packages:
 `pip install -r requirements.txt`